kl456123/scraper/README.md

 Due to not familar with some syntax of es6 and some functions of tools,we did some experiments here.

 It can be deleted in the furture.

 ---
+##unit-test
+We always do unit-test at the same time when we develop this project.
+We use mocha test framework to code for test.
+If you want to know more details,please visite https://mochajs.org .
+And if you want to know how we do it in this project , please read files in test directory.

+---